H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Cobalt Strike/Malleable PE/User Defined Reflective DLL Loader.md

 #### 15) pe_stomp = Set a string to null characters.
 Start at a specified location and sets all characters to null until a null string terminator is reached.

 #### 16) pe_update_checksum = Update the checksum in the Beacon DLL Content.

+# Using User Defined Reflective DLL Loaders

+## Create/Compile your Reflective Loaders

+### The User Defined Reflective Loader (UDRL) Kit is the source code for the UDRL example.
+Go to Help -> Arsenal and download the UDRL Kit (your license key is required).

+### The following is the Cobalt Strike process for prepping beacons:

+ - The BEACON_RDLL_SIZE hook is called when preparing beacons.

+ - - This gives the user a chance to indicate that more than 5 KB space will be required for their reflective loader.

+ - - Users can use beacons with space reserved for a reflective loader up to 100 KB

+ - - When overriding available reflective loader space in the beacons, the beacons will be much larger.
+In fact, they will be too large for standard artifacts provided by Cobalt Strike.
+Users will need to update their process to use customized artifacts with larger reserved space for the larger beacons.

+ - -